swissup/swissup.github.io/m2/extensions/ajaxsearch/index.md

 category: Ajaxsearch
 ---

-# Ajaxsearch
+# Ajax Search

 Magento2 ajax search and autocomplete module provides extended search results as soon as user starts typing a few characters.
 With our extension you can show product suggestions based on your store catalog.
 You can also enable the search by categories and CMS pages.

 ![Ajaxsearch search results](/images/m2/ajaxsearch/usage.gif)